arighosh05/arighosh05/README.md

 ### Random Facts:
 - If I'm not coding, I'm probably thinking about coding.
 Or eating pizza. 🍕
-- I like to unwind from coding with a refreshing run. 🏃‍♀️
+- I like to unwind with a refreshing run. 🏃‍♀️
-- My downtime often involves exploring the art of photography. 📸
+- My downtime involves exploring photography. 📸

 🌟 Let's build something cool together!